akulacsathish-eng/CDA3100-Spring2026/Memory_Vault_System/README.md

     └── Part2_Handout.pdf
 ```

 The **`part1`** directory contains a complete C project that can be compiled with GNU Make.
 Students are expected to fill in the `recover_password` function in `main.c`.
 All other functionality, including vault construction and metadata generation, is provided.
-The **`part2`** directory offers a Python‑based interpreter for a small subset of the Y86 instruction set along with a starter assembly file.
-Students write assembly code in that file, making use of loops, conditional jumps, and memory operations to compute the unlocking code.